Glossary Terms Directory

 Cash

-Includes checks, currency, coin, e-commerce/ACH, money orders, securities, travelers checks, or other property easily converted to currency.
+A term used in the UC cash handling policy that includes checks, currency, coin, e-commerce/ACH, money orders, securities, travelers checks, or other property easily converted to currency.

 Change fund